marcuszou/storefront/README.md

     tar -xzvf ~/Downloads/datagrip-2024.2.2.tar.gz
     sudo mv DataGrip-2024.2.2/ /opt/
     /opt/DataGrip-2024.2.2/bin/datagrip
-    ## then connect to the mysqld, also run a query
+    ## then connect to the mysqld, also execute a query
     CREATE DATABASE storefront
     ```
     Then
     ```shell
     code .
     ```
-    then in the terminal of VS Code, run:
+    then in the terminal of VS Code, run (have to specify version of mysqlclient):
     ```shell
     pipenv install mysqlclient==2.1.1
     ```
-### 4.9 change the database from sqlite3 to mysql in project's settings.py
+### 4.9 change the database from sqlite3 to mysql in project's `settings.py` file
 ```shell
 DATABASES = {
     'default': {